mhilbush/openhab-binding-releases/squeezebox/README.md

 - Download the jar file from this repo (click on the jar file, then press the **Download** button)

-- Uninstall any other version of the squeezebox binding that was installed through PaperUI or `conf/services/addons.cfg`
+- Uninstall any other version of the squeezebox binding that was installed through the UI or `conf/services/addons.cfg`

 - Install the upnp feature using the following Karaf console command.
 Note: Bindings installed in the addons directory don't have their dependencies automatically installed.
 The SqueezeBox binding depends on upnp, which might've been uninstalled when you uninstalled the binding.